Clementine (spacecraft): Spacecraft design

-The spacecraft was an octagonal prism 1.88 m high and 1.14 m across with two solar panels protruding on opposite sides parallel to the axis of the prism.
+The spacecraft was an octagonal prism 1.88 m high and 1.14 m across, with two solar panels protruding on opposite sides parallel to the axis of the prism.
 A 42 in high-gain fixed dish antenna was at one end of the prism, and the 489 N thruster at the other end.
 The sensor openings were all located together on one of the eight panels, 90 degrees from the solar panels, and protected by a single sensor cover.

-The spacecraft propulsion system consisted of a monopropellant hydrazine system for attitude control and a bipropellant nitrogen tetroxide and mono-methyl hydrazine system for the maneuvers in space.
-The bipropellant system had a total Delta-v capability of about 1,900 m/s with about 550 m/s required for lunar insertion and 540 m/s for lunar departure.
+The spacecraft propulsion system consisted of a monopropellant hydrazine system for attitude control and a bipropellant dinitrogen tetroxide and monomethylhydrazine system for maneuvers in space.
+The bipropellant system had a total delta-v capability of about 1,900 m/s, with about 550 m/s required for lunar insertion and 540 m/s for lunar departure.

-Attitude control was achieved with 12 small attitude control jets, two star trackers, and two inertial measurement units.
+Attitude control was achieved with 12 small attitude-control jets, two star trackers, and two inertial measurement units.
 The spacecraft was three-axis stabilized in lunar orbit via reaction wheels with a precision of 0.05 deg in control and 0.03 deg in knowledge.
-Power was provided by gimbaled, single axis, GaAs/Ge solar panels which charged a 15 A·h, 47 W·h/kg Nihau (Ni-H) common pressure vessel battery.
+Power was provided by gimbaled, single-axis GaAs/Ge solar panels which charged a 15 A·h Ni-H common-pressure-vessel battery.

-Spacecraft data processing was performed using a MIL-STD-1750A computer (1.7 MIPS) for safe mode, attitude control, and housekeeping operations, a RISC 32-bit processor (18 MIPS) for image processing and autonomous operations, and an image compression system provided by the French Space Agency CNES.
+Spacecraft data processing was performed using a MIL-STD-1750A computer for safe-mode, attitude-control, and housekeeping operations, together with a 32-bit RISC processor for image processing and autonomous operations.
+An image compression system was provided by the French space agency CNES.
 A data handling unit sequenced the cameras, operated the image compression system, and directed the data flow.
-Data was stored in a 2 Gbit dynamic solid state data recorder.
+Data was stored in a 2 Gbit dynamic solid-state data recorder.